Anderbone/myblog/content/posts/love-yourself-nonsense.md

 +++
 date = "2021-06-21"
-title = "Love yourself is nonsense" tags = ["psychology","christian"]
+title = "What do you mean by saying Love yourself" tags = ["psychology","christian"]
 +++